King County Water Taxi: Early ferries of Puget Sound

 The first licensed ferry in the Seattle area launched on December 24, 1888, traveled from Seacrest Park in West Seattle to downtown Seattle, as well as other water-bound location throughout the Puget Sound.
 It was a steam-powered sidewheel ship named the City of Seattle and made two trips a day, carrying West Seattle homesteaders east to the city, and weekend vacationers west to the beachfront.
-The service was discontinued when the first bridge across the Duwamish River was built.
+The King County government operated ferries to Vashon Island and West Seattle from Downtown Seattle from 1917 to 1922.
+The entire fleet was then leased to John L. Anderson.
+The West Seattle service was discontinued when the first bridge across the Duwamish River was built.

 Over on Vashon Island, the passenger-only ferries were discontinued as the Mosquito Fleet faced increasing competition from the diesel-powered auto ferries.
 Vashon Island residents could now drive their vehicles onto a ferry to the Fauntleroy terminal in West Seattle.

 Over time, a succession of bridges was installed to connect the West Seattle peninsula to downtown proper, beginning with the old wood-and-rail Spokane Street bridge in 1920.
 In 1970, calls for a modern solution brought attention to the growing problem of commuting to downtown; in 1978, the freighter ship Chavez crashed into the lower bridge spurring the city to build the high-level West Seattle Bridge and the low-level Spokane Street Bridge that are still the primary paths into and out of peninsula today.
 As West Seattle has grown in popularity, travel in and out of the peninsula has become more congested.

 Elliott Bay Water Taxi

 The Elliott Bay Water Taxi started service in 1997 as a pilot project to give commuters an alternative to the congested West Seattle Bridge and Highway 99.
-The Water Taxi was operated by King County Metro and only ran between April and October.
+The Water Taxi was operated by King County and only ran between April and October.
 King County leased the M/V Admiral Pete from Kitsap Harbor Tours (via Argosy Cruises) and later the M/V Sightseer from Argosy Cruises to operate the service.
 The vessel was only capable of traveling 8 knots, but the slow speeds proved popular with both commuters and tourists.
-The ferry quickly became a popular tourist attraction due to beautiful view as the vessel crosses Elliott Bay, the short walk to Alki Beach and the restaurants in West Seattle.
+The ferry quickly became a popular tourist attraction due to the view of the Seattle skyline as the vessel crosses Elliott Bay, the short walk to Alki Beach and the restaurants in West Seattle.